How to Write an Outline for a Research Paper: 3 Templates

 a.
 Alphanumeric Outline

-This is the most common type of outline, marked by a series of letters and numbers.
+This is the most common type of essay outline, marked by a series of letters and numbers.
 It helps organize topics and subtopics systematically.

 A. Overview of the topic